Nearly 200 of the world’s biggest food suppliers pledge to halve their food waste

 According to the U.N.
 Food and Agriculture Organization, about 30 percent of the world’s food is unharvested or thrown away at various points in the supply chain.
 And all that loss is a big contributor to climate change, accounting for 8 percent of global greenhouse gas emissions.
 An oft-cited analogy posits that if food waste constituted its own country, it would trail only the United States and China in its contributions to global warming.

 Food manufacturers are only part of the equation.
-The vast majority of food waste — about 80 percent of it — happens in homes and in consumer-facing businesses, such as grocery stores and restaurants, according to a report by the nonprofit ReFED.
+The vast majority of food waste — about 80 percent — happens in homes and in consumer-facing businesses, such as grocery stores and restaurants, according to a report by the nonprofit ReFED.
 Food manufacturers account for only 2 percent of the problem, while consumers are responsible for 43 percent, per the report.

-Brian Roe, a professor in the department of agricultural, environmental, and development economics at Ohio State University, says producers can do more — not just to eliminate food waste in their own operations, but to ultimately help keep consumers from pitching so much, too.
+Brian Roe, a professor in the department of agricultural, environmental and development economics at Ohio State University, said producers can do more — not just to eliminate food waste in their operations, but to ultimately help keep consumers from pitching so much, too.
 “There may be systems that help the consumer to waste less food so it’s not just a matter of consumers acting badly,” he says.
 Those might include the right packaging and labeling, better instructions, or smaller portion sizes, he notes.

-Roe says the willingness of big manufacturers to sign onto such an initiative is encouraging, but he’s hoping that collaborations will lead to more transparency and data sharing.
+Roe said the willingness of big manufacturers to sign on to such an initiative is encouraging, but he’s hoping that collaborations will lead to more transparency and data sharing.
 That way, companies will know what’s working and what’s not.
 Now, he says, it might not be clear that an action taken at one step on the supply chain actually keeps more food out of landfills at the end.

 For example, if a farmer has a bumper crop of tomatoes one year, it might seem like a good thing to save them.
-But, Roe says, it might not be such a good idea if the tomatoes get further along the supply chain — where they may have been transported and used other resources along the way — and still wind up getting thrown away.
-“Any data to help connect the dots can help develop a systems-level view of the problem,” he says.
+But, Roe said, it might not be such a good idea if the tomatoes get further along the supply chain — where they may have been transported and used other resources along the way — and still wind up getting thrown away.
+“Any data to help connect the dots can help develop a systems-level view of the problem,” he said.

 More from Voraciously: